janlazo/dotvim8/README.md

   - added my fork as subtree to resolve Windows issues
 - [go-vimlparser] for linting Vimscript

+Vimscript files in this repo use folds which slows down terminal Vim.
+For performance, use GUIs when navigating or editing inside folds.

 ## Editor Support

 - Vim 7.4+ to be compatible with most plugins in Github